Keep Lincoln County Beautiful

 • Keep Lincoln County Beautiful Projects -- ways you can help

-Here are the results of our last Hazardous Waste Collection Day
+Here are the results from a previous Hazardous Waste Collection Day

 A quick summary: 163 individual brought items (some making multiple trips) 45 drums (55 gallons) of hazardous materials 8 boxes of materials that could not go in drums, such as aerosol containers 550 tires 82 batteries One ton of paper A mountain of "white goods," stoves, refrigerators, washing machines, and similar items.